 - Stationary - Log a record if the asset is determined to be stationary

 - Hardware Ignition Trips: The most common way of doing this is to wire in the physical ignition line to the white wire on the device (the ignition input on Dart, G60, G100) and use this to start and stop trips.

 - Emulated Ignition: The emulated ignition is where a device's GPS detects movement and starts a trip.
-For individual configuration of emulated ignition, consult the Getting Started section for your device.

 - Run Detect: the device can look at the external voltage and use different thresholds to determine if the engine is running or not.
 The assumption is that when the engine is running the vehicle battery voltage will be slightly higher.